orbaysim/orbaysim/README.md

 - 👋 Hi, I’m @orbaysim
 - 👀 I’m interested in python algorithms and game developement
-- 🌱 I’m currently learning HTML, CSS, Javascript, Python ...
-(Basically everything)
+- 🌱 I’m an indie game developer who wants to extend his studio
-- 💞️ I’m looking to collaborate on my website and thesis.
+- 💞️ I’m looking to collaborate developing games

 <!---
 orbaysim/orbaysim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.